Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 showTableOfContents: true
 ---

+{{< alert "circle-info" >}}
+Update: Since this article was first published, many more brave souls have acquired this FPGA board, leading to some "interesting" surprises.

+There will be an up to date list at the end of the article recollecting all such fun experiences that future owners might want to be aware of.
+{{< /alert >}}

 ## Introduction

 I was recently in the market for a new FPGA to start building my upcoming projects on.